mongodb/terraform-provider-mongodbatlas/docs/data-sources/network_peering.md

 -> **NOTE:** Groups and projects are synonymous terms.
 You may find **group_id** in the official documentation.

--> **NOTE:** If you need to get an existing container ID see the [How-To Guide](https://registry.terraform.io/providers/mongodb/mongodbatlas/latest/docs/guides/howto-guide.html).

 ## Example Usage

 ### Basic Example (AWS).